 Throughout the process, in every mystic’s life, there are clear and ubiquitous requirements of surrender, reverence, obedience, and compliance.
 To some ears, those sound like dirty words.
 Our society unfortunately favors the rebels and troublemakers, even when the rebellion is meaningless and harmful.
 Rebels don’t like the idea of a God to whom they must surrender.
 They fight and fight, refusing to submit, rooted in and unconscious of their own trauma, which makes them feel as they do.
 Their wounds are so sore, and egoic defenses so strong, that they become unable to yield.

 This side of the teaching is speaking to those who are resistant to obedience and authority.
-Undoing the trauma related to authority, learning how to trust, revere, respect, and learn, emptying one’s cup of the arrogance which prohibits learning and growth, is the threshold understanding of this teaching.
+Undoing the trauma related to authority, learning how to trust, revere, respect, and learn, emptying one’s cup of the I-know-it-all arrogance which prohibits learning and growth, is the threshold understanding of this teaching.